johnrieth-zz/erhaben/src/pages/about/index.md

 title: About
 ---
 ### Research + Design
-Erhaben Research focuses on research and design.
+Erhaben Research focuses on research and design for the public.

 ### License